renanthera/crunch/README.md

 Consumes the WCL API for analysis.
 Analyzers exist for Brewmaster effects.

-in `python/credentials` place the following data:
+in `credentials` place the following data:

 ```
 clientID = 'WCL v2 CLIENT ID'